Help keep Palgrave's Footpaths Open

 Meeting at Palgrave Community Centre we drive to start walk at The Four Horseshoes Pub Car Park in Thonham Magna.

 From the pub we walk up a little bit of road before turning on to a footpath which takes us through woodland.
 We come on to a quiet road which will take us eventually across field edge and again into woodland and down to Little Swattesfield where we cross over a road into the edge of the Thornham Walks.
-We will see many lovely different types of trees in bloom before heading towards The Coach House in Thornham Walks where we will pass the "Chainsaw Sculptures" (Animals carved in wood), the burial ground of the dogs, some who fought in the war and then stopping for rest at The Folly. (there is a project green latrine near here for anyone in need).
-We will then carry on through the "Butterfly Trail" and towards Thornham Parva Church, which we will bypass.
-We will then return through the Thornham Walks passing the Victorian Walled Gardens and The Forge Café before crossing over road to walk back through field edge and woodland to Clay Lane ending up at the Four HorseShoes Pub. for refreshments.
+We will see many lovely different types of trees before heading towards The Coach House in Thornham Walks.
+We will pass the "Chainsaw Sculptures" (Animals carved in wood), the burial ground of the dogs, some who fought in the war, stopping for rest at The Folly. (there is a project green latrine near here for anyone in need).
+We will then carry on through the "Butterfly Trail" returning through the Thornham Walks via the Victorian Walled Gardens and The Forge Café before crossing over road to walk back through field edge and woodland to Clay Lane ending up at the Four HorseShoes Pub.